 It’s also your option to have the labels be the same or different in store views by fill in default label (same) or Store View Specific Labels (different).

 Manage Coupon Code

 As mentioned before, this section is only accessible when you save the rule configuration with coupon option enabled.
-You can decide the number of coupon valid (Coupon Qty), Code Length (Excluding prefix, suffix and seperators), Code Format, CodePrefix, Suffix and dash.
+You can decide the number of coupon valid (Coupon Qty), Code Length (Excluding prefix, suffix and separators), Code Format, CodePrefix, Suffix, and dash.

 After setting all options, click Save or Save and Continue Edit and codes generated will be listed in the table below.
 To delete any code, you just need to tick in its checkbox and use Actions box at the top right corner of the table

 A limit of default Shopping Cart Price Rule in Magento

 Despite all the full range of options and rule settings mentioned above, there is still a limit to the default Shopping Cart Price Rule of Magento that online merchants cannot optimize their promotions as best as he wants.
 No matter what rule it is, it will always take effects all the same way on different store views, which makes it impossible for store owners to localize their campaigns and target customers precisely.
 For instance, if today is the National Day of France and sellers only want to run discount for store view in French, he can not do it with default function of Magento.
 Then two solutions may arise here: he can ask for a programmatically interference of professional developers, or he can use a suitable extension.